RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 - **Flow lifecycle**: use `.onStart { load() }` and `stateIn` to tie loading to subscriptions.

 **Succinct Interview Answer**
 > I’ve used all three approaches: firing a load from the ViewModel `init`, triggering it from the UI in a `LaunchedEffect`, and tying it to Flow subscription with `onStart`.
-These choices trade off simplicity vs testability.
-Lately I prefer either a clearly keyed `LaunchedEffect` from the UI or using Flow’s `onStart` and `stateIn` so it’s obvious when loading starts and tests can control it more easily.
+> These choices trade off simplicity vs testability.
+> Lately I prefer either a clearly keyed `LaunchedEffect` from the UI or using Flow’s `onStart` and `stateIn` so it’s obvious when loading starts and tests can control it more easily.

+public open source sdk security
+- follow same best practices as any other sdk
+- expose only readable APIs - paypal
+- code obfuscation - R8
+- encrypt sensitive data - keystore
+- caching something locally - not safe with an open source app -> need to encrypt it
+  - encryption algorithms - AES, RSA